thomas-white-ucf/spotify-file-changes/README.md

 yarn start - runs - node buildbook-exercise

 To see results, located the "output-file.json", or your specified file location.

+(update- Jest Test) - after the output-file has been written.
+This file's data is tested by running:

+- yarn test

 ## Design Methodology